 The Bodhisatta was once a minor fairy living in kusha grass.
-A pillar in the palace needed to be replaced and the carpenters chose the home of an important tree fairy, but the Bodhisatta took the form of a chameleon and shook his head rapidly to make the tree look rotten, thus saving his superior friend’s home.
+When a pillar in the palace needed to be replaced and the carpenters chose the home of an important tree fairy, the Bodhisatta took the form of a chameleon and shook his head rapidly to make the tree look rotten, thus saving his superior friend’s home.

 The Bodhisatta was once an elephant.
-He was so beautiful and perfect that people gave praise to him and not the king, so the jealous king decided to kill him.
+He was so beautiful and perfect that people gave praise to him and not the king.
+So out of jealousy, the king decided to kill him.
 The mahout and the Bodhisatta flew to another kingdom where a righteous king respected them.

 The Bodhisatta was once a teacher.
 One of his students was good-hearted but extremely dumb.
 The Bodhisatta asked the student to tell him something he had seen or done that day and make a comparison.
 Every answer compared things to the shaft of a plow, so the Bodhisatta knew that this boy was stupid beyond hope.

 The Bodhisatta was once an ascetic.
 When a drought came, one of his companions gave water to the forest animals and they repaid his kindness by bringing enough fruit for the entire monastery to eat.
 The Bodhisatta used this to teach that good deeds are rightly rewarded.

 The Bodhisatta was once a royal treasurer.
 One of his slaves married a rich merchant’s daughter in a far-away kingdom by claiming to be the Bodhisatta’s son.
 He soon became arrogant.
 The Bodhisatta did not expose the lie, but tricked the slave into becoming humble by teaching his wife a secret verse to say when he complained.